richfitz/stevedore/design.md

 By default, `stevedore` will not run any test that interacts with the docker daemon, and only test "safe" code.
 You must opt-in to the full test suite by setting the environment variable `STEVEDORE_TEST_USE_DOCKER` to `true`.

 **WARNING**: If you do opt in to the full test suite, it will do all sorts of things to your containers/images/volumes/networks.
 Do not run it unless you'd be happy running `docker system prune -f --volumes`.
 It will not warn before deleting anything and **will** call all `prune` commands during running.
+The docker-using tests are also much slower to run than the offline tests (~100s vs 16s).

 There are some tests that authenticate to dockerhub to use a private repository.
 These tests will just skip if the `STEVEDORE_STEVEDOREBOT_PASS` environment variable is not set to the password.
 If this poses a problem, this can be generalised out to use any account.